 The house is in the nicest part of town, the historic part, set well back away from the street under old-growth trees.
 The doorbell is discreet, musical.
 In a few moments, the impressive oaken door opens, and Daniel is looking into the smiling face of a young lady.
-She’s about twenty-five, blonde and smiling, tip to toe professionalism from her expensive heels to her tiny gold earrings.
+She’s about twenty-five, blonde, tip to toe professionalism from her expensive heels to her tiny gold earrings.
 The only jarring note is the black leather collar with a leash ring fastened around her pale throat.

 “You must be Daniel,” she says in a pleasantly modulated voice, “welcome to Philadelphia.
 Please, won’t you come in?”